IABTechLab/uid2docs/api/v2/guides/google-ss-integration.md

 With this framework, the following steps occur:

-1. Publishers push user ID signals (advertising tokens) to the secure signal feature.
+1. Publishers push user ID signals (advertising tokens) to the secure signals feature.
-2. The secure signal feature caches them on the client side and then transparently passes them to Google Ad Manager.
+2. The secure signals feature caches them on the client side and then transparently passes them to Google Ad Manager.
 3. Google Ad Manager uses the UID2 tokens to make bid requests -- forwarding the tokens to approved bidders within Google Adx based on the publisher's preferences.

 ## Allow Secure Signal Sharing